morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/get-starting-angle.md

 GetStartingAngle, axis
 GetStartingAngle, Z

-Returns the original world rotation angle of the object on the selected axis (X, Y, or Z) in float.
+Returns the original world rotation angle of the [[objects/index|object]] on the selected axis (X, Y, or Z) in float.
 The angle is the angle the object was placed in the editor, not it’s current game state.